pgasparo/crystfelparser/README.md

 ### Installation via Docker

-A CUDA-enabled container can be pulled from [DockerHub](https://hub.docker.com/tobedone).

-We also provide a Dockerfile for manual builds:
+A Dockerfile for manual builds is provided:

 ```bash
 docker build -t crystfelparser .